alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 Now we need to cross the Americas.
-We also need to avoid hostile countries, or places with itchy triggers against airships.
+We also need to avoid hostile countries, or places with itchy triggers against flying things.

 ![Crossing the Americas never was this much fun.](pics/avis-lxxx-america-crossing.jpg "The blue line crosses over America near Nicaragua, where the wind pushes it over a lake.")